Tinkertoys for the D_N series

 \section{Introduction}

 Gaiotto duality \cite{Gaiotto:2009we, Gaiotto:2009hg,Gaiotto:2009gz,Nanopoulos:2010ga,Nanopoulos:2009uw,Chacaltana:2010ks,Tachikawa:2009rb,Tachikawa:2010vg,Benini:2010uu} identifies a large class of 4D $\mathcal{N}=2$ SCFTs with compactifications of the 6D $\mathcal{N}=(2,0)$ SCFT on a punctured Riemann surface, $C$.
 The moduli space, $\mathcal{M}_{g,n}$, parametrizes the family of exactly-marginal deformations of the SCFT.
-For every pants-decomposition of $C$, there is an $\mathcal{N}=(2,0)$ gauge-theoretic interpetation, in which each cylinder represents the $\mathcal{N}=2$ vector multiplets for some (simple) gauge group, and the 3-punctured spheres represent some sort of ``{}matter''{}, charged under the gauge groups of the attached cylinders.
+For every pants-decomposition of $C$, there is an $\mathcal{N}=2$ gauge-theoretic interpetation, in which each cylinder represents the vector multiplets for some (simple) gauge group, and the 3-punctured spheres represent some sort of ``{}matter''{}, charged under the gauge groups of the attached cylinders.
 In particular, this construction identifies the boundaries of the moduli space, $\mathcal{M}_{g,n}$, with limits in which some, or all, of the gauge couplings become weak.
 Different degenerations correspond to different, S-dual, realizations of the same family of SCFTs.

-Classifying the theories that arise, in this way, comes down to specifying (for a given 6D (2,0) theory) what all of the 3-punctured spheres are, what gauge groups are associated with the cylinders that connect them, and what are the the rules for gluing these ingredients together.
+Classifying the theories that arise, in this way, comes down to specifying (for a given 6D (2,0) theory) the 3-punctured spheres, the gauge groups associated with the cylinders that connect them, and the rules for gluing these ingredients together.
 Arbitrarily complicated 4D $\mathcal{N}=2$ SCFTs can be constructed, in ``{}tinkertoy''{} fashion, by connecting together these basic ingredients.

 For a given (2,0) theory, this is a finite task.
 In our previous paper \cite{Chacaltana:2010ks}, we carried out this program for theories that are obtained from a compactification of the (2,0) theories of type $A_{N-1}$.
 In so-doing, we identified a multitude of new interacting, non-Lagrangian SCFTs (generalizing \cite{Minahan:1996cj}), corresponding to compactifications of the $A_{N-1}$ theory on certain 3-punctured spheres.
 Their appearance, in the context of Gaiotto duality, is a vast generalization of the classic examples of non-Lagrangian SCFTs appearing in the S-dual description of more-familiar $\mathcal{N}=2$ gauge theories, discovered by Argyres and Seiberg \cite{Argyres:2007cn}.